- Article Category

 But I Got Rich After I Renounced

-1. I first learned about § (the section sign) in law school.
+sign) in law school.
 Had the hardest time making a plausible-looking one with a pen.
-I don't know who else -- other than lawyers -- makes a fetish of this particular typographic symbol.
+I don't know who else -- other than lawyers -- makes a fetish of this particular typographic symbol. ↩ - I just want to show you that I am not hopelessly doctrinaire about the whole § symbol thing. ↩

-4. With a net worth of $10,000,000 you are unquestionably a covered expatriate.
-IRC §§877A(g)(1)(A), 877(a)(2)(B).
-Your assets are subjected to a pretend sale when you renounce your U.S. citizenship, and you pay tax on that pretend capital gain.
+capital gain.
 IRC §877A(a).
 If you sell a dollar of cash, you have no capital gain.
 Therefore, there can be no tax.
-Even in the land of pretend
+Even in the land ofpretend